SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

 ## Redesign your Application

-We want to see the OrderID and CustomerID on the List-view and the ProductID, ProductName and the UnitPrice on the corresponding Detail-view.
+We want to see the OrderID and CustomerID in the List view, and the ProductID, ProductName, and UnitPrice in the corresponding Detail view.